 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of ASML Holding N.V. and Nova Ltd., two prominent companies in the semiconductor industry.
+The following table summarizes the strengths and weaknesses of ASML Holding N.V. and Nova Ltd., based on recent performance metrics.

 | Criterion | ASML Holding N.V. | Nova Ltd. |